aaronscherzinger/polygonnesting/README.md

 Chandrajit L. Bajaj, Tamal K. Dey: Polygon Nesting and Robustness.
 Information Processing Letters 35(1): 23-32 (1990)

 You can find the technical report in which the algorithm was originally proposed here: [https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1781&context=cstech].

+For details on how to use the implementation, please refer to the class documentation in `polygonnesting.h` and the examples in `test.cpp`.